artizirk/kuuleostaelevant/README.md

 Litsents
 --------
-WTFPL - Do What The Fuck You Want To Public License Terve tekst on COPYING failis
+WTFPL - Do What The Fuck You Want To Public License<br>
+Terve tekst on COPYING failis